tuladharsushant/automation_scripts/README.md

 <b>Automation_code_done_by: </b><code> Sushant Tuladhar, Software Engineer, NCIT </code><br> <br>
 <b>Program code purpose:</b><code> SynergyTech Software Automatic Mail Sender </code><br> <br>
-<b>Significance:</b> The significance of this code is to to send email without consuming too much effort in preparing sheets by connecting <br>datbase with ssh connection and retrieving files in an order and manually managing them before sending. <br> <br>
+<b>Significance:</b> The significance of this code is to to send email without consuming too much effort in preparing sheets by connecting datbase with ssh connection and retrieving files in an order and manually managing them before sending. <br> <br>

 # The prequisites for using this automation scripts are written below as :